k-srivastava/Health-Warehouse/README.md

 - ### Sphinx
-    - Sphinx is a Python library that helps to easily create an HTML file for project documentation using the Restructured Text markup language in docstrings for the code.
+    - Sphinx is a Python library that helps to easily create an HTML file for project documentation using the Restructured Text markup language in docstrings for the Python code.
+It has also been used to document the JavaScript code snippets as well.

 ### MySQL